 Deploying connectivity and security rules can be a labor-intensive and error-prone process.
 Security policy management solutions automate the critical tasks involved, including designing rule changes intelligently, automatically migrating rules, and pushing policies to firewalls and other security devices – all with zero-touch if no problems or exceptions are detected.
 Crucially, the solution can also validate that the intended changes have been implemented correctly.
 This last step is often neglected, creating the false impression that application connectivity has been provided, or that vulnerabilities have been removed, when in fact there are time bombs ticking in the network.

-We recently published a white paper which explains the five stages of the security policy management lifecycle in detail.
-Its a great primer for any organization looking to move away from a reactive, fire-fighting response to security challenges, to an approach which addresses the challenges of balancing security and risk with business agility.
+We recently published a white paper that explains the five stages of the security policy management lifecycle in detail.
+It’s a great primer for any organization looking to move away from a reactive, fire-fighting response to security challenges, to an approach that addresses the challenges of balancing security and risk with business agility.
 Download your copy here.